-Lisa Maris McDonell is a multidisciplinary artist whose practice embraces performance, choreography, video, sound design, visual art and dance therapy.
+Lisa Maris McDonell is a multidisciplinary artist whose practice embraces performance, choreography, moving image, sound, visual art and therapeutic dance.
 She is a graduate of the Western Australian Academy of Performing Arts.

 Lisa has been creating and presenting performance works in various contexts in Australia and overseas for professional performers, students and community groups since 1996.
 As an educator she has worked for WAAPA, NAISDA Dance College (Course Coordinator), Bangarra Dance Theatre and Sydney Dance Company public classes.
 She also gives workshops to community groups, educational institutions and pre-professional training programs.